-Bus Carrying Tourists Crashes in Portugal; At Least 29 Dead
+Bus Carrying Tourists Crashes in Portugal; At Least 29 Reported Dead

-A tour bus has crashed in Portugal, killing at least 29 people and injuring 28, authorities said.
+A tour bus has crashed in Portugal, killing at least 29 people and injuring dozens, authorities said.

 The incident occurred Wednesday evening on the island of Madeira, a vacation destination known as the pearl of the Atlantic.
 The bus swerved off a winding street in the coastal town of Caniço and then tumbled down a hill.
 Many of the victims are German citizens, whose identities have not yet been made public.